harsh-pandhe/harsh-pandhe/README.md

 ## 📚 Projects & Achievements

-- 🧑‍🔬 **Grover’s Search Qiskit Demo** – Quantum algorithm implementation and dev log
+- 🧑‍🔬 **Quantum Powered Blockchain** – Quantum algorithm implementation with Custom Blockchain
-- 🔗 **SmartVote** – Blockchain-based voting for secure campus elections
+- 🔗 **Collaborative Code Editor** – Real-time Collaboration plateform for Coding
-- 🤖 **SentimentSense** – ML/NLP-powered sentiment analysis toolkit
-- ☁️ **Cloudfolio** – Personal portfolio with containerized deployment on AWS/GCP
-- 🛡️ **HackScript** – Automated pen-test/CTF scripting repository

 _More on my GitHub: pinned and organized by domain._